coky-t/owasp-ai-security-and-privacy-guide-ja/Document/owaspaiexchange.md

   - Not covered yet in ISO/IEC standards.

-- **#ALLOWEDDATA** (development-time and runtime).
+- **#<a name="ALLOWEDDATA">ALLOWEDDATA</a>** (development-time and runtime).
 Ensure allowed data, meaning the data used (e.g., training set) is permitted for the intended purpose.
 This is particularly important if consent was not given and the data contains personal information collected for a different purpose.
   Links to standards:

   - ISO/IEC 23894 (AI risk management) covers this in A.8 Privacy.
 Gap: covers this control fully, with a brief section on the idea

-- **#SHORTRETAIN** (development-time and runtime).
+- **#<a name="SHORTRETAIN">SHORTRETAIN</a>** (development-time and runtime).
 Short retain: Remove or anonymize data once it is no longer needed, or when legally required (e.g., due to privacy laws), to minimize the risk of data leakage.

   Limiting the retention period of data can be seen as a special form of data minimization.
 Privacy regulations typically require personal data to be removed when it is no longer needed for the purpose for which it was collected.
 Sometimes exceptions need to be made because of other rules (e.g. to keep a record of proof).
 Apart from these regulations, it is a general best practice to remove any sensitive data when it is no longer of use, to reduce the impact of a data leak.